andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 consol.log('hi');
 ```
-Lets reiterate again: when the interpreter puts the Execution Context of `computationHeavyTask` synchronous function onto the Stack, it wouldn't be able to remove it until the function is fully executed.
+Let's reiterate: when the interpreter puts the Execution Context of `computationHeavyTask` synchronous function onto the Stack, it wouldn't be able to remove it until the function is fully executed.
 Thus, if the current EC can't be removed from the Stack, it is also impossible to add to the Stack the EC of `console.log('hi')`.
 We will see `hi` only when the `computationHeavyTask()` is 100% processed and its EC is removed from the Stack.